Обстеження батьків на носійство перед зачаттям або перед пологами

 For these reasons, the decision is individual, and recommendations often cannot be generalized to all women, even those with similar risk.

-Genetic screening tests for potential parents are best done before conception.
-Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see table Genetic Screening for Some Ancestries).
-Diagnostic tests for specific abnormalities are offered to parents when appropriate (see table Indications for Fetal Genetic Diagnostic Tests).
+Testing potential parents for a genetic carrier state that may result in affected offspring is best done before conception; however, many people wait until after conception to have carrier screening.
+Traditionally, screening tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see table Preconception or Prenatal Genetic Screening of Potential Parents).
 Because parent ethnicity is often complex and not well-defined and because prenatal genetic testing is becoming much less expensive and quicker, some clinicians are starting to screen all potential (and expectant) parents, regardless of ethnicity (called universal carrier screening).
 Therefore, current approaches to carrier screening include offering all patients the same larger list of conditions to be evaluated.
 Often, dozens of genes and disorders (some with more severe phenotypic consequences than others) are included (1).
 Increasing the amount of testing and evaluation is expected to increase the complexity of pre-test counseling.
 The American College of Medical Genetics and Genomics recommends a tiered carrier screening system based on carrier frequency and has provided tables listing disorders to be included in carrier screening panels (2).

 (See also Prenatal Genetic Counseling.)